earthastronaut/jiu-gitsu/TASKS.md

 With the yaml config there's no guarentee of keys being present.
 How to provide that guarentee?

 Also, misspellings are more difficult to debug.

+## Task-8 pip freeze on build

+I want the python requirements files to be flexible so when you do a fresh build it tries the latest-and-greatest.

+However, I also want to freeze a version and track it in github.
+The flow I want:

+1. `docker-compose build` > generate a pip freeze file
+1. check that pip-freeze file into git
+1. optional build with specific pip freeze...

+## Task-9